intolerable/haml_tumblr/README.md

     # same as 'sass_tag', but for scss stylesheets

     - coffee_tag :scripts
-    # pretty much the previous two with coffescript
+    # pretty much the previous two with coffeescript

+    - jquery_tag
+    # adds jquery to the template. nothing more, nothing less.